openshift/installer/docs/user/metal/install_upi.md

 The upstream project that provides management of bare metal hosts is [metal.equinix.com][equinix-metal].

-The steps for performing a UPI-based install are outlined here.
-Several [Terraform][upi-metal-example] templates are provided as an example to help model your own.
+The steps for performing a UPI-based install are maintained in the official [openshift docs][openshift-upi-metal].

 ## Table of contents